-Thalassemia is an inherited blood disorder, in which the body starts making an abnormal form of hemoglobin.
+Thalassemia is an inherited blood disorder, in which the body starts making an abnormal form of haemoglobin.
 The condition results in excessive destruction of red blood cells causing anemia.
 The disorder also deprives the body of normal, healthy red blood cells.

-If both the parents are carriers of thalassemia, the child has 25 percent chances of inheriting serious form of the disease.
+If both the parents are carriers of thalassemia, the child has 25 percent chances of inheriting a serious form of the disease.

 The symptoms of thalassemia completely depend on its type.
 While patients with thalassemia minor usually experience minor or no symptoms at all, the serious type of thalassemia can be categorized as thalassemia major and thalassemia intermedia.

 The symptoms of thalassemia major start appearing usually before the child’s second year of birth.
-The severe anemia which is related to this condition can be life threatening for the patient.
+The severe anemia which is related to this condition can be life-threatening for the patient.

 Thalassemia intermedia is comparatively a less severe form of beta thalassemia.
 Although people with this type of thalassemia suffer from anemia, blood transfusion is not needed in these cases.